noir-lang/noir/docs/docs/dev_docs/contracts/resources/common_patterns/main.md

 #include_code pxe_add_note yarn-project/end-to-end/src/e2e_cheat_codes.test.ts typescript

 In the token contract, TransparentNotes are stored in a set called "pending_shields" which is in storage slot 5.
 See [here](../../../tutorials/writing_token_contract.md#contract-storage)

+### Revealing encrypted logs conditionally

+An encrypted log can contain any information for a recipient, typically in the form of a note.
+One could think this log is emitted as part of the transaction execution, so it wouldn't be revealed if the transaction fails.

+This is not true for Aztec, as the encrypted log is part of the transaction object broadcasted to the network.
+So if a transaction with an encrypted log and a note commitment is broadcasted, there could be a situation where the transaction is not mined or reorg'd out, so the commitment is never added to the note hash tree, but the recipient could still have read the encrypted log from the transaction in the mempool.

+Example:

+> Alice and Bob agree to a trade, where Alice sends Bob a passcode to collect funds from a web2 app, in exchange of on-chain tokens.
+Alice should only send Bob the passcode if the trade is successful.
+But just sending the passcode as an encrypted log doesn't work, since Bob could see the encrypted log from the transaction as soon as Alice broadcasts it, decrypt it to get the passcode, and withdraw his tokens from the trade to make the transaction fail.

 ### Randomness in notes
 Notes are hashed and stored in the merkle tree.
 While notes do have a header with a `nonce` field that ensure two exact notes still can be added to the note hash tree (since hashes would be different), preimage analysis can be done to reverse-engineer the contents of the note.